-The field TRM is a bit located at address 0x1A [18].
+The field TRM is a bit located at address 0x1A[18].
 This bit is part of the location MSK.

-Temperature sensor out of range error mask.
-If set to 1, the corresponding error does not affect the error flag EF.
+Temp sensor out of range error mask.
+If set to 1, the corresponding error will not affect the error flag EF.